morpht/entitygroupfield/README.md

 ## Initial group configuration

-In order for this module to do anything, you must first configure your site to have group types, create one or more groups, and to use a content enabler to associate various kinds of content with your groups.
+In order for this module to do anything, you must first configure your site to have group types and create one or more groups.
+Users can automatically be associated with groups, but if you wish to associate other entity types with groups you must configure a content enabler manually.
 For example:

 * Enable the 'gnode' module from Group core.
 * Create a group type at `/admin/group/types` (e.g. 'Private group').